 Emergency Telephone: University Police Communications Center is staffed 24 hours a day.
 There are usually officers on foot and/or in vehicle patrol in radio contact with the Communications Center at all times.
-The Communications Center has six emergency phone lines that roll over from one in house line by simply dialing 6666 from on-campus phones or 315-470-6666 from off campus phones.
-The Center also answers the emergency phones located in all elevators and the Blue Light "help" phones located at 79 exterior and interior sites throughout campus.
-A map of the campus Blue Light system can be found at www.esf.edu/psc/map.htm.
+The Communications Center has six emergency phone lines that roll over from one in house line by simply dialing (315) 470-6666 from phones.